oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 ```
 :::

-In the _general case_, the recursive algorithm can reach a node $x$ multiple times, via different parents or ancestors, or because $x$ is a root and a child at the same time.
+In the _general case_, the recursive algorithm can reach a node $x$ multiple times, via different parents or ancestors, or because $x$ is a start node and a descendant of another start node.
 Then the output set contains multiple instances that include $σ(x)$.
 In order to distinguish these, information about the ancestors up to the start node is injected into each $σ(x)$ by annotating $x$ differently before each $σ(x)$ is computed.

 More precisely, an _upwards path_ is a node $y$ that is annotated with the term `UpNode` from the `Aggregation` vocabulary [OData-VocAggr](#ODataVocAggr).
 The annotation has $Q$ as qualifier and the annotation value is the node identifier of the parent node $x$ such that $R(y)$ appears on the right-hand side of the recursive formula for $R(x)$.
 The annotation is again annotated with `Aggregation.UpNode` and so on until a start node is reached.
 Every instance in the output set of `traverse` is related to one upwards path.